eco-stake/akash-storj-gateway/README.md

 ## Run the S3 gateway

 1. Setup a Storj account, and generate an 'Access Grant' from the 'Access' section of the Satellite dashboard.
+This is location specific, e.g. [eu1.storj.io/access-grants](https://eu1.storj.io/access-grants)
-2. Using the example SDL below, replace the ACCESS_GRANT environment variable with the grant obtained in the previous step.
+2. Using the example SDL below, replace the `ACCESS_GRANT` environment variable with the grant obtained in the previous step.
 3. Deploy the SDL on Akash, check the logs and grab your S3 Access and Secret keys.
 You will also need the provider URL and randomly generated port shown in the deploy info.

 ```yml